business man at computer with blue tie

 How can you be sure about the technology you employ?

-Industry advances are no longer being vetted in peer reviews and conferences.
-Government regulators now vet the newest technology.
+Industry advances are no longer being launched and vetted in peer reviews and conferences.
+Government submissions now contain the latest technology.
 You can find it all in AppIntel AI.

 These days, new technology is changing the way we operate oil and gas including parallel operations like rubellite and lithium mining.
 It's all about better and smarter ways to extract and process the great value of the earth.